Augustas Marčiulionis: South Bay Lakers

+Return to Rytas Vilnius (2026–present)

+On 26 February 2026, Marčiulionis once again came back and signed contract with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).

 College career

 Freshman season

 On 16 June 2021, Marčiulionis signed a letter of intent to play at Saint Mary's.

 In his freshman 2021–22 season Marčiulionis played in all 34 games for the Gaels (in 13 games he was a part of the starting five), his averages were 3.1 points, 1.8 assists, and 0.9 steals per game.
 This season his highest scoring mark was 11 points.

 Sophomore season

 In his sophomore 2022–23 season Marčiulionis played in all 35 games for the Gaels and his efficiency increased as he was already scoring 5.9 points per game, however his shooting from the three-point line remained relatively low (25%).
 He was a starting five member in first nine games of the season, however he was coming off a bench in subsequent games.
 This season his highest scoring mark was 14 points.

 Junior season

 In his junior 2023–24 season Marčiulionis became a leader of the Gaels, he was a starting five member in all 34 games, averaged 12.4 points, 3.4 assists, one steal per game (importantly increasing his three-point shots percentage to a solid 34%) and led his team to a 2024 West Coast Conference men's basketball tournament title, the first since 2019.
 This season he had three double-doubles and his highest scoring mark was 28 points.
 He was named the WCC Player of the Year and WCC Tournament Most Outstanding Player, becoming only the second Gael to achieve both of these titles (the first was Matthew Dellavedova in 2012).